Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 - Electronic message sign or board

 The simplest and least expensive are monochrome boards that use one color (usually red or amber) LED bulbs to create text messages or even simple pictures.
-More complex boards can produce multiple color, television-like images since each pixel has three color LEDs (red, green and blue, also referred to as RGB) just like a television or computer screen.
-Images created for the billboards, whether simple or complex, are controlled by a combination of hardware, computers, software and Internet connections, usually remotely.
+More complex boards can produce multi-color, television-like images since each pixel has three color LEDs (red, green, and blue, also referred to as RGB), just like a television or computer screen.
+Images created for the billboards, whether simple or complex, are controlled by a combination of hardware, computers, software, and Internet connections, usually remotely.

 Dynamic Digital Signage and Flexible Advertising Advantage

-Unlike standard billboard signs made of paper or vinyl materials which remain in place for weeks or months at a time, electronic billboard images can be quickly and easily changed, even within minutes and sometimes remotely.
-This allows an advertiser to start, stop or change promotions to take advantage of short-term opportunities and frequently changing data.
+Unlike standard billboard signs made of paper or vinyl materials that remain in place for weeks or months at a time, electronic billboard images can be quickly and easily changed, even within minutes and sometimes remotely.
+This allows an advertiser to start, stop, or change promotions to take advantage of short-term opportunities and frequently changing data.